Workers' Comp Insurance for HVAC Technicians: A Comprehensive Guide

 Requirements of Workers’ Comp Insurance for HVAC Technicians

 There is no single workers’ comp insurance rule that applies equally in all states.
-Each state sets its own rules and regulations, but most do not exempt HVAC workers.
+Each state sets its own rules and regulations.
 Additionally, this is just one type of insurance an HVAC business or contractor must carry.
 Others include professional liability insurance and general liability insurance.

 Failing to carry HVAC insurance coverage puts businesses in danger of serious financial and legal ramifications, including the following: